claytonwramsey/www/content/blog/effect-polymorphism.md

 ```

 Now imagine if we wanted to make a version of `magic_number` that worked
 via dynamic-dispatch.
-To do so, we\'d have to make a new trait
+To do so, we'd have to make a new trait
 `ObjectMagicNumber`, since `MagicNumber` is not object-safe.
-Then we\'d
+Then we'd
 need to make even more traits for every version of it!

 ```rust